dbierer/php-class-notes/php-i-may-2023.md

 */

 ```
-Using the "spread" (variadics) operator to "flatten" two arrays into one
+Using the 'spread' (variadics) operator to 'flatten' two arrays into one
 * NOTE: you could also just do this: `$days = array_combine($a, $b);`
 ```
 <?php